yugaligullapalli/Bokeh/README.md

 * `-N`: Node file output
 * `-E`: Edge file output

+As an example, if you would like to perform accuracy-fuzzing for a line of sight map with name networkAnodes.csv and networkAedges.csv then, the way to call it would be python3 bokeh.py -a accuracy-fuzzing -d 3 los  -n NODESINPUTFILENAME -e EDGESINPUTFILENAME -N NODESOUTPUTFILENAME -E EDGESOUTPUTFILENAME

 #### Randomization Options

 * `-np`: The node goal probability for tier 3 randomization.